 Knowing how to raise money intelligently for films and projects within this budget range can be your calling card toward a powerful career in the independent producing space.
 Simply put, those who understand the strategies and methods that can help your investors see a return get to keep those investors time and time again.
 And those investors can, and usually do, bring along more investors if they're happy.
 While everyone says that raising financing is the hardest aspect of filmmaking, there are smart ways to find money that you may not have thought of, and there are also ways you can expand your dollars once you start raising funds for your project.
 In addition, there is a well-known group of professionals and creatives that have been working on films in this budget range for years and it's important that you know who they are, how to approach them and what the expectations are once you do.

-Founded by Elsa Ramo, one of the top entertainment attorneys in the industry today who was named to Variety’s 2019 “Dealmakers List,”, Ramo Law PC provides comprehensive legal services to its clients in the entertainment industry with a specialized focus in representing financiers, producers, directors, distributors, studios and production entities in all transactional aspects of film, television and digital content.
+Founded by Elsa Ramo, one of the top entertainment attorneys in the industry today who has been named to Variety’s “Dealmakers List,”, Ramo Law PC provides comprehensive legal services to its clients in the entertainment industry with a specialized focus in representing financiers, producers, directors, distributors, studios and production entities in all transactional aspects of film, television and digital content.
 The firm provides experienced legal services to optimize its clients’ financial, legal and business position in the financing, production, and exploitation of their content.
-Ramo Law has represented over 100 films and 50 television scripted and unscripted series in 2019 alone, including Emmy award-winning shows and films which debuted at the 2020 Sundance Film Festival.
+Ramo Law has represented hundreds of films and television series both scripted and unscripted series, including Emmy award-winning shows.
 Clients include Imagine Entertainment, FOX, Balboa Productions (Sylvester Stallone’s production company), Scout Productions (creators and EPs of QUEER EYE), Boardwalk Pictures (EPs for CHEF’S TABLE) and Skydance.
 Elsa and her associates are bona fide experts when it comes to the nuts and bolts of finding financing for your independent film.